matebordas/js-orm/README.md

         date.setFullYear(date.getFullYear() - mappedData.age)
         return date.getFullYear();
     },
-    transformFromApi: (mappedData, response) => { // This allows us to manipulte the object as a whole return {
+    transformFromApi: (mappedData, response) => { // This allows us to manipulate the object as a whole return {
             ...mappedData,
             beersPerDay: 1,